 - More secure than using basic or API key authentication

-Another way to manage and protect your backend access through your API, rate limiting.
+Another way to manage and protect your backend access through your API is rate-limiting.
 This lets you put a limit on the number of API calls a user can make within a time period.

-Make sure this is documented, as any connecting system will have to be configured to ensure it doesn’t make more API calls than your API us set up for.
+Make sure this is documented, as any connecting system will have to be configured to ensure it doesn’t make more API calls than your API is set up for.

-- Try to identify any limitations of your API, whether imposed for “fairness” reasons or due to hardware constraints, so that they can be set within the Cyclr Connector.
+- Try to identify any limitations of your API, whether imposed for “fairness” reasons or due to hardware constraints.
+This means they can be set within the Cyclr Connector.
 This will avoid unnecessary errors occurring when data is being processed.

 Data Retrieval Endpoints

-When retrieving data, it can be useful to offer endpoints that allow the API Request to decide the “width” of the data that is returned.
+When retrieving data, it can be useful to offer endpoints.
+These will allow the API Request to decide the “width” of the data that is returned.

-This could be by letting the Request state the Fields to be returned for each object, e.g. only the email address for each contact, or perhaps a complete list of Fields.
+This could be done by letting the Request state the Fields to be returned for each object.
+For example, only the email address for each contact, or perhaps a complete list of Fields.

 Data Modification Endpoints

-To avoid having to check whether an object already exists, providing an “Add or Update” endpoint – also known as an upsert – is helpful that takes care of performing the appropriate action.
+To avoid having to check whether an object already exists, providing an “Add or Update” endpoint – also known as an upsert – is helpful.
+This takes care of performing the appropriate action.

-JSON seems to be the most common way to structure data for both the Request and Response Body and is clear and legible.
+JSON seems to be the most common way to structure data for both the Request and Response Body.
+This is because it is clear and legible.

-As there is no global standards for API structure APIs can vary enormously from one to another, even ones using the same protocol.
+As there are no global standards for API structure APIs can vary enormously from one to another.
+Even ones using the same protocol.
 This is why documentation is key to every API development project.

-It is as important for internal stakeholders to make new versions/iterations of your API as it is your APIs users who want to work with it.
+It is as important for internal stakeholders to make new versions/iterations of your API.
+This is because it is for your API users who want to work with it.